Jay Richard Kennedy: Later life

 By 1965, Kennedy became an informant for the CIA and likely also the FBI, as he believed Soviet and Chinese Communist agents were attempting to infiltrate and exploit the Civil Rights Movement for their own ends.
 He had an affair with Elaine Brown who later joined (and then led) the Black Panther Party.

 In 1966 he became vice-president of Sinatra Enterprises where he headed the record and music-publishing divisions.
 He also became a story editor for Sinatra where a screenplay he was originally planning for Sinatra, Spencer Tracy and Yul Brynner to be filmed in Hong Kong was later filmed as The Chairman with Gregory Peck.
 It was also planned Sinatra and Sammy Davis Jr. would star in the filming of Kennedy's third novel Favor the Runner where Kennedy would write the screenplay and songs for the film.
 In the same year he acted as executive producer and composer of the title song for The Jean Arthur Show.

 In the 1970s, he studied psychotherapy and opened Center for Human Problems Inc. in Tarzana.
 Patients and a former therapist at the Center claimed Kennedy did not believe licenses to practice psychotherapy were necessary but withheld the lack of licenses of some of the providers from the patients.
 They claimed under Kennedy's direction patients were taught they could never leave because they would become worse than when they had started and remaining was necessary to continually evolve and live to be over 100.
 They claimed Kennedy said he was going to live to be 150.
 Patients claimed they were told to donate monies, in one case even sell business to do so, to make sure the Center could pay its bills and so Kennedy could write a book on how to save mankind.
 The therapy, it was claimed, would prevent sickness.
 The theory included parents, they claimed were the cause of all illness, and to be well a person should disconnect from his/her parents.

-Paul Morantz, an attorney specialist in cults and brainwashing cases, sued on the half of two former patients in a case that was settled in 1990.
+Paul Morantz, an attorney specialist in cults and brainwashing cases, sued on the behalf of two former patients in a case that was settled in 1990.
 The health Department investigated and a center was closed not long before Kennedy's death.

-Kennedy died of heart failure on October 14, 1991 in Westlake, Los Angeles.
+Kennedy died of heart failure on October 14, 1991, in Westlake, Los Angeles.
 He was survived by one daughter, Susan Hile.